 The Kingsport MTPO and its member jurisdictions are committed to working closely with TDOT and VDOT to maintain the existing transportation infrastructure throughout the MTPO area.
 Both Tennessee and Virginia provide local jurisdictions funding for the maintenance of certain highways.
 In Virginia, most local roads are state routes so there is very little funding included within local government budgets.
 The allocation of maintenance funds is on a district wide basis and is based on the number of moving lane miles of highways; therefore, it is difficult to break out specific amounts for Gate City, Weber City, and Scott County individually.
 In Tennessee, state maintenance funds are distributed to local jurisdictions based on population to maintain state routes within city or county limits.
 At the local level, the two major sources of transportation revenue for operations and maintenance include the general fund and the issuance of bonds for major improvements or reconstruction.
 The interstate system is operated and maintained by the State Department(s) of Transportation.
 Maintenance activities are those that occur primarily in reaction to situations that have an immediate or imminent adverse impact on the safety or availability of transportation facilities.
 This may include tasks such as pavement resurfacing and markings, street light repair/replacement, sidewalk repair, sinkhole repair, bridge repair, guardrail and sign replacement, and signal maintenance.
 Operations may include more routine items such as painting and right-of-way maintenance.
 These activities are not funded through or scheduled in the TIP but are included here for informational purposes and to demonstrate that jurisdictions and agencies have the resources to operate and maintain the new or improved facilities, equipment, and services programmed in the TIP.
-The following table provides the estimated annual revenue and costs by jurisdiction that falls within the MTPO boundary.
+The following tables provide the estimated annual revenue and costs by jurisdiction that falls within the MTPO boundary and the total estimated revenue and costs by fiscal year.
 These numbers are based on uncertain economic growth and actual numbers may vary.
-For future years, a conservative estimate of a one percent (1%) increase in the budget was used and is reflected in the Highway Funding Summary on page 61.
-In the event Federal transportation funds were to be made available for operations and maintenance, it would be identified in the TIP.
+For future years, an annual growth rate of three percent (3%) was applied and is reflected in the table below.
+In the event federal transportation funds were to be made available for operations and maintenance, it would be identified in the TIP.

-OPERATIONS AND MAINTENANCE ESTIMATED ANNUAL BUDGETS Jurisdiction Estimated Annual Revenues Estimated Annual Cost City of Kingsport \$11,300,000 \$11,300,000 Sullivan County (MTPO Area) \$3,300,000 \$3,300,000 Hawkins County (MTPO Area) \$845,000 \$845,000 Washington County (MTPO Area) \$465,000 \$465,000 Church Hill \$1,300,000 \$1,300,000 Mount Carmel \$350,000 \$350,000 Virginia District (MTPO Area) \$600,000 \$600,000
+ESTIMATED OPERATIONS AND MAINTENANCE ANNUAL BUDGETS BY JURISDICTION Jurisdiction Estimated Annual Revenues Estimated Annual Costs City of Kingsport \$11,818,750 \$11,818,750 Sullivan County (MTPO Area) \$3,451,500 \$3,451,500 Hawkins County (MTPO Area) \$883,750 \$883,750 Washington County (MTPO Area) \$486,250 \$486,250 Church Hill \$1,359,750 \$1,359,750 Mount Carmel \$366,000 \$366,000 VDOT District (MTPO Area) \$364,250 \$364,250 TDOT (MTPO Area) \$3,106,119 \$3,106,119